-- Biodiversity Offset Strategy

-- Koala Research Proposal

-- Pest Plant and Animal Control Protocol

-Biodiversity Advisory Group

-Key Issues

-Straight away I am drawn to the lack of Culturally identified levels of protection across a broad range of areas.
+DOCUMENT TITLE: Biodiversity Management Plan and attachments: Biodiversity Offset Strategy Koala Research Proposal Pest Plant and Animal Control Protocol STAKEHOLDER: Biodiversity Advisory Group CONSULTATION RELEASE DATE: 5 November 2021 COMMENTS DUE DATE: 17 December 2021 General Feedback Key Issues Straight away I am drawn to the lack of Culturally identified levels of protection across a broad range of areas.
 The Water Management Act or EPBC Act does not specify the need to include culturally adequate standards.
 I as a Native Title representative would like to see Gomeroi Native Title Applicant's approached for input into how we could put cultural data back into country and do this in a culturally appropriately way.
 This also goes for water that goes back into the table and surface water, and the protection of threatened native (koala) species and their habitat.
 More research needs to be undertaken on our threatened species especially Koalas to enable us to better understand the threats to them and their habitat and to develop ways to protect them into the future.
 The native flora also needs to be better managed and protected.
 Lack of aboriginal community consultation will also be detrimental to the protection of Cultural sites within the defined footprint area.
 I also would like to see the opportunity for investment into Aboriginal identified businesses (51% or more Aboriginal controlled) to fulfill the needs of pest management and protections of threatened species.
 This information needs to be broadly distributed to enhance the knowledge of ALL Aboriginal people of the Gomeroi nation as within this footprint are some unique and highly valuable Cultural sites that need protection and ongoing management.

-Suggestions for

-More engagement and awareness of the project
+Suggestions for - More engagement and awareness of the project

-General Feedback improvement Input into water quality put backs into the system for improved Cultural safety of species and sites - Investing into Aboriginal owned businesses - Cultural repatriation defined by the Aboriginal people of Gomeroi Allow the Gomeroi Native title holders to be more informed of the benefits and setbacks of this plan
+General Feedback improvement Input into water quality put backs into the system for improved Cultural safety of species and sites - Investing into Aboriginal owned businesses - Cultural repatriation defined by the Aboriginal people of Gomeroi - Allow the Gomeroi Native title holders to be more informed of the benefits and setbacks of this plan

 Plan Section Specific Feedback Detail specific issues with certain sections in the document Egg.
 Biodiversity Offset Strategy Egg Section 3 Further detail is required about when a report is required and how the report is to be submitted/.
 Biodiversity Offset Strategy Part D Who is having the input for the cultural components of the audits?
 We as Gomeroi need to have independent facilitators in this part of the work who we agree upon representing us as a nation and corporate body.
 Overall Are we building into this Aboriginal people to be educated (university level) to do these consultations ourselves and will Santos help to deliver this?
-Biodiversity Management Plan Overall Will the minister or his office meet with us to alleviate any cultural pressures we are being met with?
-For example culturally significant sites and threatened species of concern under the EPBC Act and Water Management Act.
+Biodiversity Management Plan Overall Will the minister or his office meet with us to alleviate any cultural pressures we are being met with?For example culturally significant sites and threatened species of concern under the EPBC Act and Water Management Act.